- February 18, 2023

 - make sure they have a reason to participate in the innovation process and provide fresh ideas,

-- use team’s weekly meetings as an opportunity for brainstorming sessions,
+- use team’s weekly meetings as an opportunity for brainstorming sessions and motivate employees to share their most crazy ideas,

 - increase employees loyalty – it makes them more willing to participate,